I welcome you, stranger, to a path most dark and strange. Read on, and learn the story of a hidden academy, and its equally mysterious students...

 Just as she was thinking about seriously heading home and forgetting this nonsense, something scalding hot suddenly hit her wrist, causing her to yelp in pain.

 "Oh crap!
 Not again!"

 So why did she have it?
-Again, the answers were weird.
+Again, the reasons were weird.

 Before leaving - her parents had handed her a bunch of 'items' provided by the new school.
 Items which were...'essential'.
-And not to mention oh, so weird.
+And not to mention oh, so strange.